Nordic Association for China Studies Conference - 2019

 - Please submit your abstract/panel proposal by sending an email to firstname.lastname@example.org

-- Please include the following information in the email:
+- Please include the following information in your submitted abstract/panel proposal:

 name, title/position, email add. and institutional affiliation.